skrub-data/skrub/doc/modules/column_level_featurizing/feature_engineering_numerical.rst

 How to use |ToFloat|
 --------------------
-The |ToFloat| transformer must be applied to individual columns.
-It behaves like a standard scikit-learn transformer.
+The |ToFloat| transformer must be applied to individual columns, and it behaves like a standard scikit-learn transformer.
+|ToFloat| requires a ``decimal`` and a ``thousands`` separator, which are ``'.'`` and
+``None`` (no thousands separator) by default.
-Each column is expected to use a single decimals and thousands separator, which is specified through the ``decimal`` and ``thousand`` parameter.
-If this parameter is not provided, the default decimal separators are ``'.'`` and ``None``.
+Each column is expected to use a single separator for decimals, and one for thousands: if any characters other than the provided selectors are encountered in the column, it will not be converted.

 During ``fit``, |ToFloat| attempts to convert all values in the column to numeric values after automatically removing other possible thousands separators